ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Port:
 : A component where networking traffic can be received and/or transmitted, e.g., by attaching networking cables.
 : In case of pluggable ports, the port may be empty when no pluggable module is plugged in.

-Also, the document makes use of the following terms:

 Network Inventory:
 : A collection of data for network elements and their components with network-wide scope, managed by a specific management system.